 Medical Assistance (also called Medicaid) is a program that pays the medical bills of people who have low income and cannot afford medical care.
-Medicaid enrolls most participants in the state's Managed Care Organization, HealthChoice, and pays for hospital, doctors, prescriptions, etc., according to terms of the managed care plan.
+If you qualify, Medical Assistance pays for medical care such as doctors, hospitals, and prescriptions, mental health treatment, substance abuse treatment, and more.

-To qualify for benefits you must meet all of the following:
+To qualify for benefits as disabled, you must meet all of the following:

-- Your condition has lasted (or will last) for at least twelve months or it is expected to result in death.
+- Your condition has lasted (or will last) for at least twelve months or it is expected to result in death; and

-- You are unable to perform "substantial gainful activity"- that is a job of any type.
-Sometimes volunteer work will count if the work is "substantial."
+- You are unable to perform "substantial gainful activity"- that is, you cannot work.

 Medically Needy Monthly Income Level - Eligibility limit by household size